 Two chainrings at the front paired with up to 9, 10, 11, or 12 sprockets at the rear.

 A classic 53-39t combination is known as a 'standard' chainset, though it is largely unused by recreational cyclists and very rarely specced on bikes by manufacturers.

 A standard double set-up is usually the preferred choice for racing, offering the largest chainring sizes for the biggest gears possible to keep you pedalling smoothly when speeds are high.

 Some reduction of the lower gearing is possible, but only as low as a 38t inner chainring, so if it’s low gears you’re after, a standard double is not the best way to go.

 A compact is essentially a double set-up, only smaller.
 Both chainrings are reduced in size, usually 34t or 36t inner, paired with a 48t or 50t outer, reducing the gear ratio across the range.
-It’s currently a highly popular choice as the reduction in gearing at the lower end is enough for most to tackle even Alpine climbs, yet there is not a huge reduction of the top gear, still allowing fast descending.
+It’s a highly popular choice, as the reduction in gearing at the lower end is enough for most to tackle even Alpine climbs, and there is not a huge reduction of the top gear, still allowing fast descending.